ldtalley/SOCCOM-Cruises/Pre-Cruise-Matlab/readme.md

 ### Welcome to the older code for the SOCCOM pre-cruise reports!

+**You will need to download the folder that says cpt_matlab/kakearney-cptcmap-pkg-845bf83 because its where Sharon holds all her colormap stuff

 STEP 1: Edit the info in the MetaInfoLynne.m to be appropriate for your area.